-The spine is made up of individual bones, known as vertebrae, beginning in the cervical spine (neck) and ending at the coccyx in the tailbone.
+The spine is made up of individual bones (vertebra), beginning in the cervical spine (neck) and ending at the coccyx in the tailbone.
 These bones allow the spine to be flexible and mobile while also strong and stable.
-To stabilize the vertebrae, matching sets of facet joints exist on each vertebra—with one set facing upward and one set facing downward—which allow adjacent vertebrae to interlock together.
-Additionally, in order to ensure that the interlocking vertebrae don’t grind up against one another, intervertebral discs exist between each bone in the back and neck.
-These soft, spongy discs act as shock absorbers and limit the stress placed on each segment of the spine.
-However, both the facet joints and the intervertebral discs are prone to deterioration, which can lead to vertebrae problems and pain.
+To stabilize the vertebrae, matching sets of facet joints exist on each vertebra — with one set facing upward and one set facing downward.
+This allows adjacent vertebrae to interlock together.

 Some of the most common sources of vertebrae deterioration and pain-related symptoms include:

 - Having the intervertebral disc become ruptured or bulged, leading to the compression of a nerve root

 - The narrowing of the spinal canal or other foramen

 If you are experiencing pain due to one of the above conditions, you can explore conservative treatment options with your doctor, including pain relief medications.
 Patients who are consistent with treatment for several weeks may find pain relief with these conservative treatment methods.
 However, if your pain persists after several months of conservative treatment, we invite you to explore the minimally invasive treatment options available at Laser Spine Institute.